dizzib/rkeys/readme.md

 ## rkeys

-Quickly create tablet apps to send keystrokes to remote Linux:
+A platform for creating tablet/HTML5 apps to send keystrokes to remote Linux:

 - [define keypads](./site/app) with a bit of [jade] and [stylus]
 - [define chords and sequences](./site/app/example.yaml) with delays and auto-repeat